 There is not a huge amount of research behind PAP, which is why dentists still widely use peroxide-based products.
 However, it has been proved to be effective in whitening teeth without causing the damage that peroxide can do to the teeth and gums.

-Both Hismile and Smile Avenue use PAP as the active ingredient in their whitening kits.
+Smile Avenue uses PAP as the active ingredient in their whitening kits.
 They also include the ingredient hydroxyapatite which remineralises teeth.
-Hismile also uses PAP in their whitening strips which are peroxide-free.
+Hismile sells a range of whitening products with PAP as the active ingredient, including their whitening strips which are peroxide-free.